AndieWill510/tinydoor/Options/097-the-pillow-fort-was-always-architecture.md

 What did you bring inside?

-A book.
+> A book.

-A snack.
+> A snack.

-A flashlight.
+> A flashlight.

-A stuffed animal.
+> A stuffed animal.

-A notebook.
+> A notebook.

-A game.
+> A game.

-A blanket that smelled like home.
+> A blanket that smelled like home.

 Now ask:

 > What is the nearest adult version of that fort?

-A bedroom.
+> A bedroom.

-A closet.
+> A closet.

-A car parked under a tree.
+> A car parked under a tree.

-A corner chair.

-A library seat.

-A table in the coffee shop that faces the wall.
+> A table in the coffee shop that faces the wall.

-A hoodie with headphones.
+> A hoodie with headphones.

-A blanket over your lap with one lamp on.

 Name it.